MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 - You must not have any external groups.
 Support for external groups is planned but is not available with the initial release of Native Mode.
 - You must not have any network-level or thread-level guests.

-## What the Tool does to your network
+## How does the Tool work with your network

 The Tool prepares your network for Native Mode by disabling some features and mitigating previously created instances of those features.
 Those changes include: